Chia-Network/chialisp-web/docs/puzzles/offers.md

 ### Oracles and arbitrage

 As discussed previously, an offer in the `PENDING_ACCEPT` state cannot be modified.
 If the price of any asset changes after the offer has been created, AMMs could take advantage of arbitrage by accepting stale offers and creating new ones.
+However, this also means that farmers could do the same, taking the arbitrage for themselves.

+For example:
+  1. Alice offers 1 XCH for 251 CKC.
+  2. The spot price of XCH doubles to 502 CKC per XCH.
+  3. An AMM notices the price increase and decides to accept the offer.
+They could then sell the 1 XCH and profit 251 CKC, which would be worth 0.5 XCH.
+  4. However, Farmer Bob notices the AMM's attempt at arbitrage and also accepts the offer, adding his own acceptance (and not the AMM's) to the block.
+Bob has effectively taken the AMM's intended arbitrage.
+  5. The AMM's only option to taking the offer is to add a fee of at least 0.5 XCH, which would cost them more money than they stood to make in the first place.
+Bob has secured all of the financial incentive for himself.

 Additionally, price oracles could be used to reduce MEV, ensure fairness, and stabilize the offers markets.
 There are many potential business opportunities in this realm, which would have to be developed external to Chia Network Inc.